Bhakti Yoga & The Other Three Types of Yoga in the Bhagavad Gita

 Bhakti-yoga

-The word ‘bhakti’ means devotion, and is the path of loving devotion to God.
+The word ‘bhakti’ means devotion and is the path of loving devotion to God.
 It is considered the highest yoga as described by Krishna in the Bhagavad Gita.

-‘The bhaktas, the devotees of the Lord, are the true yogis.
+‘The bhaktas, devotees of the Lord, are the true yogis.
 Devotees who love Him and serve Him are united with Him in yoga.
 And so, they are the true yogis.
 The true yogis have a zeal inside of them, a longing; they have an urge inside of them to seek the grace of the Lord, which normal people don’t have.’

 - Paramahamsa Vishwananda

-2. Fuse this action with bhakti, by remembering to dedicate all actions, big or small, to God.
+2. Fuse this action with bhakti by remembering to dedicate all actions, big or small, to God.

 4. Finally, one will be in a position to truly perform a meditation practice in which consciousness remains absorbed in God.

-‘Bhagavan is saying that for the ones who recognises God alone as their supreme refuge and constantly bear Him in mind through their speech and controlling of the body; …to the one who can’t control sitting in meditation for 5 minutes, Bhagavan says, “Go and do your work!
+‘Bhagavan is saying that for the ones who recognise God alone as their supreme refuge and constantly bear Him in mind through their speech and controlling of the body; …to the one who can’t control sitting in meditation for 5 minutes, Bhagavan says, “Go and do your work!
 Do charity!
 Do your daily chores with great love and surrender.”
-Bhagavan is saying that this work is also a form of meditation and if you do it with love, if you enjoy what you are doing, it will become an adoration to the Lord, to Bhagavan Himself.
+Bhagavan is saying that this work is also a form of meditation, and if you do it with love, if you enjoy what you are doing, it will become an adoration to the Lord, to Bhagavan Himself.
 It will become a prayer!
 This is where the expression “work is worship” comes from.
-For those who can’t sit down to meditate, those that don’t have time, due to many other obligations, or for those who are “very hyperactive”, He says do your duty properly with a mind of surrender, a mind which is constantly focused on Him.
+For those who can’t sit down to meditate, those who don’t have time due to many other obligations, or for those who are “very hyperactive”, He says do your duty properly with a mind of surrender, a mind which is constantly focused on Him.
 Know that with such faith, whatever you do is a sacrifice, a charity, is penance to Him.’

 Discover Bhakti-yoga